pachyderm/aml/README.md

 Now we'll deploy the syncer VM and the AKS cluster and start Pachyderm on it.

-Optionally, specify whether you want the syncer to create File datasets (`files`, matches all files, for unstructured data) or Tabular datasets with json lines format (`jsonl`, matches `**/*.jsonl` and aggregates into a single table - in which case all json lines files in a given Pachyderm repo must have compatible schemas):
+Optionally, specify whether you want the syncer to create File datasets (`files`, matches all files, for unstructured data) or Tabular datasets with json lines format (`jsonl`, matches `*.jsonl` and aggregates into a single table - in which case all json lines files in a given Pachyderm repo must have compatible schemas), or Tabular datasets with csv format (`delmited`, matches `*.csv` and aggregates into a single table - in which case all csv files in a given Pachyderm repo must have compatible schemas):

 ```
-export TF_VAR_pachyderm_syncer_mode="files" # or "jsonl"
+export TF_VAR_pachyderm_syncer_mode="files" # or "jsonl" or "delimited"
 ```

 ### Option 1: Automatically create a new AzureML workspace and resource group: